AliRezaJoodi/PIC_Projects/GasDetector/README.md

 Frequency:     	8MHz (External Crystal)
 Display:        16x2 LCD

 Note: It was a prototype and should get better.
+Note: Included schematic and PCB layout with Proteus

 ### Folder and Files Description
 It has included: